Rethink and redesign the web and CMS strategies for Eriks

-Our team at Mirabeau starts with one of its biggest footprint – the United Kingdom and its country website while taking a holistic approach in consideration of different branches globally.
-Together with Eriks, we decided to build up the website and CMS based on Adobe Experience Manager with Atomic Design Strategy to break down design elements for easy implementation.
+Our team start with one of its biggest footprint – the United Kingdom and its country website while taking a holistic approach in consideration of different branches globally.
+Together with Eriks, we decided to build up the website and CMS based on Adobe Experience Manager with Atomic Design Strategy to break down design elements for easy implementation and maintenance.

-Personal contribution: Customer journey mapping; Content strategies; UX flow; User test plan; UI implementation; Motion demo
+Personal contribution: Client workshop; Customer journey; Content strategies; UX/UI design; User test; Motion demo

 Team: Bas Poppink (Senior Art Director), Koen Huiskamp (Visual Designer), Lisette Halff (Project Manager), Peter Pronk (Front-end Developer)